oss/placequery/README.md

 same directory as `placequery.js`.

 #### SSL
+Encryption is desirable if you believe certain requests to the server will reveal a user's geographic location.

 To enable SSL directly, set `server.ssl.enabled` to `true` in `config.yaml` and provide paths for the `key` and `cert` files, where `key` contains the private key of the server in PEM format and `cert` contains the certificate key of the server in PEM format.
 If you need more details, see the [Node.js SSL documentation](http://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener).